dotdash32/E7-Final-Project-S18/README.md

 in accordance with the header of `strategy.txt`.
 Each wedge has it's ID within the `ID` field, but the ID is not tied to the index of the wedge within the struct.
 The wedges are in order of input.

+## Output

+All file saving dialogs open a window to choose the location and name of the file.
+The default setting is txt.

+### Save to File

+Each section; Wedges, Constraints, and Strategy; have their own `Save to File` button.
+This allows the data inputed into the table to be saved to a file in the same format as the given files.
+This feature is useful to make small changes to these files in a grpahic setting.

+### Output File

+Data summarizing the wedges choosen can be viewed in a table, and then saved to a file.
+This table is not editable, as all of it's information is drawn from other tables, namely Wedges and Strategy.